 Five Wisdom KingsGODAI MYOU-OU 五大明王

 In Esoteric Buddhism, there are the Five Great Kings of Magic Science.
-Click here for details about these five, who represent, in Esoteric Buddhism, the five directional elements.
+Click here for details about these five, who represent the five directional elements.

 Five Buddha of Wisdom (Gochi Nyorai, Gochi Buddha, Gochi Jina), Touji Temple, KyotoGOCHI NYORAI 五智如来